 - While some people prefer the smaller spears for their delicacy and tenderness, others like thick asparagus for its more robust flavor and meaty texture.

 Grocery stores often bring in asparagus to coincide with big holiday meals, but that means you'll pay higher prices than you normally would.
 Fresh asparagus grown in Mexico shows up soon after New Year's.
 If you're buying local, you won't see it at the farmers' market until spring.
 If you're in Florida, that means February; further north, it's closer to April.
 Buying in season also means much cheaper prices.

 4. There is No Storage, There is Only Eating

-Asparagus is a one-night-only type of vegetable—it doesn’t store well, and as leftovers it’s mushy and smelly.
+Asparagus is a one-night-only type of vegetable—it doesn't store well, and as cooked leftovers risks being mushy and smelly.
 For the freshest flavor, try to buy and eat asparagus the same day.